Quorthon13/OLED-Sleeper/README.md

 ## How to Use

 1. Download the latest release from the [Releases page](https://github.com/Quorthon13/OLED-Sleeper/releases) or clone this repository.
-2. Unzip the folder to a permanent location on your computer.
+2. Unzip the folder to a permanent location on your computer (e.g., `C:\Program Files\OLED-Sleeper`).
-3. Double-click **`setup.bat`**.
+3. Double-click **`Configure.ps1`**.
-4. Follow the on-screen instructions to select your target monitors, choose blackout or dim mode, and set an idle timer.
+4. A menu will appear:
+    * **To set up for the first time or to change your settings**, choose option `1`.
+The wizard will guide you through selecting monitors, modes, and an idle time.
+When prompted, allow it to create the startup task.
+    * **To remove the startup task and settings**, choose option `2`.
+This will delete the automatic startup shortcut and all saved configurations.
+Note that this action does not stop any scripts that are currently running.

 That's it.
-The script will now run in the background and monitor your displays for the rest of your session.
+Once configured, the scripts will run silently in the background and launch automatically every time you log in.

-**Note:** To re-launch the watcher after a restart, simply run **`setup.bat`** again.

 ---